-Once major preparation is reviewed, CETAD (Collaborative Exchange of Transfer Academic Data) reviews are completed, and TAG students are identified and verified, selection "sweeps" are run.
+Once major preparation is reviewed, CETAD reviews are completed, and TAG students are identified and verified, selection "sweeps" are run.
 All TAG eligible students are admitted first.
 Once this process is complete, remaining applicants are admitted based on GPA and completion of major preparation (where applicable).

-To ensure quality assurance, a random "Two Reader" process was implemented for fall 2022 applications.
-One hundred applications were randomly selected for a second review.
-For fall 2022 one admitted student was identified that should have been denied.
-Given that it was our error, UC Santa Barbara maintained the admission status of the student but the student did not ultimately elect to enroll at UC Santa Barbara.
+To ensure quality assurance, a random "two reader" process was first implemented for fall 2022 applications.
+A total of 100 applications are randomly selected for a second review.
+For fall 2023 one admitted student was identified that should have been denied.
+Given that it was our error, we maintained the admission status of the student but they did not elect to enroll at UC Santa Barbara.